libretro/docs/docs/guides/arcade-getting-started.md

 | MAME (latest version) | MAME (latest version) |

 ### Keep arcade romsets zipped
-Unlike some other systems, arcade romsets should remained zipped when used.
+Unlike emulating some other systems, arcade romsets should remained zipped when used.
 If you extract arcade romsets, they won't work.

+---

 ## Crash Course in Arcade ROM terminology

-- **ROM, ROM set, and romset**: Arcade games are packaged as zip files, most of which are composed of more than one individual 'ROM' files.
+- **ROM, ROM set, and romset**: Arcade games are packaged as zip files, most of which are composed of more than one individual 'ROM' file.
 That is why some resources refer to an individual arcade game as a ROM (like people use to describe a zipped game cartridge ROM) while other resources refer to an individual game as a ROM set or romset.
 - **ROM version or ROM set version**: Each version of an arcade emulator must be used with ROMs that have the same exact version number.
 For example, MAME 0.37b5 ROMs are required by the MAME 2000 emulator, but will not work correctly with the MAME 2010 emulator, which requires MAME 0.139 ROMs.
 - **Sample**: Some games require an additional zip file with recorded sounds or music in order for audio to work correctly.
 The path where these samples should be copied varies from emulator to emulator.
 - **CHD**: Some MAME games require data from an internal hard drive, CD-ROM, laserdisk, or other media in order to be emulated -- those forms of media are packaged as CHD files.
 CHD files should be copied to subfolders within the folder where the MAME ROM zips have been installed.